linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Analytical Corporate Valuation/Part II - Risk and Return/Chapter 05 - Mean-Variance Approach.md

+---
+title: "Chapter 05: Mean-Variance Approach"
+parent_directory: "Part II - Risk and Return"
+formatted: "2025-12-21 04:05:00 PM"
+formatter_model: "claude-sonnet-4"
+cli-tool: "claude-code"
+primary_tags:
+  - mean variance approach
+  - portfolio optimization
+  - efficient frontier
+secondary_tags:
+  - expected return calculation
+  - portfolio variance
+  - pareto optimal portfolios
+  - diversification theory
+  - risk return trade off
+cssclasses: academia
+---

+# Chapter 05: Mean-Variance Approach

+## Abstract

-Abstract The mean-variance approach is the most widely used in the portfolio selections.
+The mean-variance approach is the most widely used in portfolio selection.
 The portfolio selection is based on two variables: (i) expected value of the portfolio return; (ii) variance of the expected portfolio return measuring the portfolio risk.
 An efficient portfolio must satisfy the Pareto optimal condition.
-Therefore, the investor prefers the portfolio that is capable of maximising its expected return to an equal variance or the portfolio capable of minimizing its variance to an equal expected return.
+Therefore, the investor prefers the portfolio that is capable of maximising its expected return for an equal variance or the portfolio capable of minimizing its variance for an equal expected return.
 This approach simplifies the problem of portfolio selection.
 There are two main advantages: first, it does not require specification about probability distribution; second, it is simple and intuitive because it is only based on the mean and variance.
-However, it is also true that this approach neglects a lot of relevant information about distribution probability.
+However, it is also true that this approach neglects a lot of relevant information about the probability distribution.
 The entire portfolio selection process can be simplified on the basis of two main phases of the portfolio selection process:

 (1) optimization phase: the aim is to define the diversified portfolio and the efficient frontier.
 The definition of the diversified portfolio is based on the statistical characteristics of the assets.
 Specifically, the expected return of the portfolio is equal to the weighted average of the expected returns of the assets, while the portfolio variance is the function of the covariance between the assets' expected returns.
 The assumption refers to the investors' homogeneous expectations about the statistical characteristics of the assets implying that all investors define the same efficient frontier.
 (2) maximization phase: the aim is to choose the optimal portfolio among the efficient portfolios defined on the efficient frontier.
 None of the efficient portfolios on the efficient frontiers can be preferred over the others by definition.
 The choice of the optimal portfolio among the efficient portfolios requires a clear definition of the investor's preferences about risk.